How to Join and Trade with a Crypto Signals Group?

 A summary of the previous month’s trading results (click to expand)

 The win rate represents the profitable trading signals as a percentage of the total signals issued by a provider.
 This is a pretty good measure of how reliable a signal provider is.
-But you also have to consider other factors like what communication channel they operate on, crypto exchanges they use, and the price they charge for their service.
+However, you also have to consider other factors like what communication channel they operate on, the best crypto exchanges they use, and the price they charge for their service.

 Guide to Buying a Crypto Signals Plan

-Once you’ve decided which crypto signal provider to go with, the next step is to buy a subscription.
+Once you’ve decided which crypto signal provider to go with, buying a subscription is next.
 Fortunately, we have made this much easier for you.

 Here are our top signal providers and discount codes you can use to get exclusive SmartOptions discounts.